Last updated: 23 Apr 2021

 The Arleigh Burke class (DDG 51) destroyers replaced the Charles F. Adams class (DDG 2).
 The Arleigh Burke class was designed with an all-new hull form, incorporating much of the Spruance class (DD 963) destroyer propulsion and machinery plant, and the integrated Aegis Weapons System (AWS) proven on the Kidd class (DD 993) destroyers and installed on the larger Ticonderoga class cruisers.
 AWS is composed of a multi-function phased array radar, advanced AAW and ASW systems, VLS, and the Tomahawk Weapon System.

 DDG 51 was commissioned on July 4, 1991, and the class is still in production.
 The class has been continuously upgraded with advanced sensors and weapons and improved support systems.

 The Arleigh Burke class employs all-steel construction and comprises four separate variants or "Flights."
-DDG 51-71 represent the original design and are designated as Flight I ships; DDG 72-78 are Flight II ships; DDGs 79-116 are Flight IIA ships in service, and will continue through DDGs 124 and 127.
-The Flight III baseline will begin with DDGs 125-126, and continue with DDGs 128 and follow.
+DDGs 51-71 represent the original design and are designated as Flight I; DDGs 72-78 are Flight II ships; and DDGs 79-124 and DDG 127 are Flight IIA ships.
+The Flight III baseline will begin with DDGs 125-126 and continue with DDG 128 and follow.

-The DDG 51 Flight III upgrade is centered on the AMDR/SPY-6(V)1 Air and Missile Defense Radar system that provides vastly increased capability over DDG 51 Flight IIA ships.
-The AMDR enables Flight III ships to simultaneously perform AAW and Ballistic Missile Defense (BMD), which satisfies the Navy's critical need for an enhanced surface combatant Integrated Air and Missile Defense (IAMD) capability.
+The DDG 51 Flight III upgrade is centered on the AN/SPY-6(V)1 Air and Missile Defense Radar (AMDR) system that provides vastly increased capability over DDG 51 Flight IIA ships.
+The AMDR enables Flight III ships to simultaneously perform AAW and BMD, which satisfies the Navy's critical need for an enhanced surface combatant Integrated Air and Missile Defense (IAMD) capability.